Aracho1/cv/README.md

 **UBS** (2015 - 2020)
 _Business Analyst & Manager_

-I was responsible for implementing various group projects by working with a wide pool of stakeholders, including the technology and finance teams.
+- Responsible for planning and implementing various projects to optimise the business processes and systems
+- Worked with stakeholders in IT, finance and compliance to improve the sales experience and process for sales managers

 ## Qualifications